 Bed Bugs are a growing problem in the United States, with increased incidents of bed bugs infestations over the past 20 years.
 Since 2006 dramatic increases in bed bug reports have been found across the United States.
 Although they seem like an "old world" bug issue, these biting pests have come full circle in attacking United States residents.
 Over the past couple of years American Pest Control has seen an increase in bed bug infestations while providing pest control services in Northeast Georgia.
-Learn more about our bed bug treatment method to become better acquainted to APC's procedures.
+Learn more about American Pest Control bed bug treatment and removal method to become better acquainted to our procedures.

 The bed bug, Cimex lectularius, is a nocturnal pest that feeds on blood and causes itchy, irritated bites.
 Bed bugs are usually 1/4 to 3/8 inch (4-5mm) long, with a flat, oval-shaped body.
 They are a rusty brown color when unfed but after feeding swell in size and become a red-brown color.
-Bed Bugs can reproduce rapidly, with female bed bugs lying over 500 eggs in a lifetime.
+Bed bugs can can cause infestation by reproducing rapidly, with female bed bugs lying over 500 eggs in a lifetime.

 Bed bugs can be found anywhere that they can find a host to feed from.
 They can be found in such places as hotels, movie theatres, apartments, libraries, retail stores, dormitories, office buildings and more.
 In the home bed bugs hide near the piping, seams and tags of the mattress and box spring, and in cracks on the bed frame and head board.
 In heavily infested rooms bed bugs will hide in the seams of chairs and couches, between cushions, in the folds of curtains, in drawer joints, in electrical receptacles and appliances, under loose wall paper and wall hangings, even under carpet.
 Although bed bugs are not known to carry infectious disease, their bites are itchy and irritate the skin.